Implicit Regularization for Multi-label Feature Selection: Conclusion and future work

+As reported in Table~\ref{tab:comparison}, mFSIR achieves competitive performance across all datasets and yields favorable results compared to the LLM-based and deep feature selection approaches on multiple datasets.
+These results provide a clearer positioning of mFSIR with respect to modern deep and LLM-based models.

+Overall, the experimental results indicate that mFSIR attains competitive performance, with favorable outcomes on several datasets.
+This behavior can be attributed, in part, to its explicit selection of informative features, whereas representation learning-based methods generate dense embeddings optimized for general-purpose similarity, which may include features that are less relevant to the specific classification task.
+In contrast, mFSIR leverages implicit regularization via the Hadamard product, which naturally promotes sparsity without explicit penalization.
+This lightweight design can be advantageous in scenarios where computational efficiency and model transparency are important, and suggests that mFSIR can serve as a complementary approach to deep and LLM-based representation learning methods.

-\section{Conclusion and Future Work}
+\section{Conclusion and future work}

 This paper introduces a novel framework for multi-label feature selection.
-The proposed framework is based on a new estimator that overcomes the large bias and may lead to benign overfitting.
+It is based on a new estimator that overcomes the large bias and may lead to benign overfitting.
 The proposed estimator relies on implicit regularization via Hadamard product parametrization in conjunction with the latent semantic analysis.
 Experiments validate the effectiveness of our proposed, which outperforms state-of-the-arts on several benchmark datasets.

-Our work opens up many interesting research directions, including the adaptation of implicit regularization to multi-label feature selection techniques in a semi-supervised context.